graphchecker/moodle-qtype_graphchecker/INSTALL.md

 ## Step 4: Installing required libraries on Jobe

-Our built-in checks use the graph library `igraph`, which needs to be available on the Jobe server.
+Our built-in checks use the graph library `igraph` (version 0.8.3+), which needs to be available on the Jobe server.
 Be sure to install it on the Jobe server, so _not_ on the Moodle server!

-Assuming your Jobe instance runs on Ubuntu, you can simply do `sudo apt install python3-igraph`.
-Otherwise `sudo pip3 install python-igraph` should do the trick.
+Assuming your Jobe instance runs on a recent version of Ubuntu, you can simply do `sudo apt install python3-igraph`.
+If you are running an older Ubuntu version (such as 18.04), this will install a version that is too old.
+In that case, you can install the latest version directly via `sudo pip3 install python-igraph`.

 ## Step 5: Testing